chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 <br>

+In both stages, all covariates are fully-defined in the first row, which the following rows represent scenarios where a covariate is effectively removed.
+In the second row, `detect_days` becomes invariant, but in the third row, `detect_hours` becomes invariant, and so on.

 ### Converting to model formulas

-This next part is a little less straightforward.
-In the first line, we create a`list` vector with 256 blank elements, which is the total number of models (1 global + 255 nested).
-This is because there are 4 parameters with two option (variant vs invariant) in each of the 2 steps, so: $$2<sup>4</sup> * 2<sup>4</sup> = 256$$.
+The next part of this code is a bit less straightforward.
+In the first line, we create a`list` vector with 256 blank elements, which is the total number of models we'll test (1 global + 255 nested).
+This is because there are 4 parameters with two options (variant vs invariant) in each of the 2 steps, so: $$2<sup>4</sup> * 2<sup>4</sup> = 256$$.
 The model formulas need to be saved in a list form as this is what the `mgcv::gam()` function expects.

 We set `k = 1` as the initial position for iteration through the nested loops.
-We then loop through both stages of the formula, unlisting each row from the `data.frame` and converting it to a `character` vector.
-During this process, the selected parameters are concatenated with a `+` symbol as expected by the `mgcv::gam()` function.
-The final model uses `~` in concatenating both stages from the `i` and `j` loops, and again using `~` after specifying the predictor (here, `maxFlock`).
+We then loop through both stages of the model, unlisting each row from the `data.frame` and converting it to a `character` vector.
+During this process, the selected parameters are concatenated with a `+` symbol to follow the syntax expected by the `mgcv::gam()` function.
+The final model uses `~` in concatenating both stages from the `i` and `j` loops, and again uses `~` to specify the predictor (here, `maxFlock`).

 Finally, `k = k + 1` increments the process through the 256 iterations.